enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 Finally, for voluntarily killing a running payload, it is possible to do much of the same: throwing a runtime exception.
 Note that System.exit is forbidden by the Java security manager inside payloads - it would stop the whole JQM engine, which would be rather impolite towards other running job instances.
+(this check is enforced only in Java strictly below 17 as security managers are now deprecated)

 Full example
 *******************